 Of course, the Yogi Tea folks don’t tell you about the relative proportions of the various herbs, so we’ve experimented till we found the perfect blend.

 - Fennel seed

 - Lemon rind

 Get a generous scoop of all, except of the cardamom, nutmeg and sage as they are strong.
 Make 100 grams in total.
 Mix all the ingredients together and keep in a dark, dry place, such as you hand-made Love Jar (Recycling Craft for Kids for Mothers Day )

 Tip: Write out the relative proportions of things you are including so that you can adjust your formula over time to become perfect for you/mom.

 To brew tea, use one heaped teaspoon per two cups of tea.
 Steep covered for 15 minutes before drinking.

 If you want, you can use these fillable tea bags: T-Sac Disposable Paper Filter Tea Bags, Size 1, 100 Count/.
 They come in packs of 100 or 1000, and in all kind of sizes: 1 cup, 2 cup, etc. Best of all: they are biodegradable.
 Oh, and last but not least: if you don’t want to give your tea in a jar, you can pre-fill half a dozen sachets, label and pack these as a handmade, personalised gift.

-I will make a few of these to give away to local moms.
+I made a few batches to give away to local moms.
+All happy.